What Are the Baby Steps?

 Household Income in Retirement

 It's time to get serious about retirement—no matter your age.
 Take 15% of your gross household income and start investing it into your retirement.
-Start with your company’s 401(k) plan and receive the full employer match.
-Invest the rest into Roth IRAs—one for you and one for your spouse (if you’re married).
+Start with your company’s 401(k) plan and invest up to the full employer match.
+Then invest the rest into Roth IRAs—one for you and one for your spouse (if you’re married).

 Baby Step 5: Save for Your